Chicago (band)

-Group history
+History

 The Big Thing

 The group now known as Chicago began on February 15, 1967, at a meeting involving saxophonist Walter Parazaider, guitarist Terry Kath, drummer Danny Seraphine, trombonist James Pankow, trumpet player Lee Loughnane, and keyboardist/singer Robert Lamm.
 Kath, Parazaider, and Seraphine had played together previously in two other groups—Jimmy Ford and the Executives, and the Missing Links.
 Parazaider had met Pankow and Loughnane when they were all students at DePaul University.
 Lamm, a student at Roosevelt University, was recruited from his group, Bobby Charles and the Wanderers.
 The group of six called themselves the Big Thing, and like most other groups playing in Chicago nightclubs, played Top 40 hits.
 Realizing the need for both a tenor to complement baritones Lamm and Kath, and a bass player because Lamm's use of organ bass pedals did not provide "adequate bass sound", local tenor and bassist Peter Cetera was invited to join the Big Thing in late 1967.